Weight gain, along with other early pregnancy symptoms, may indicate pregnancy. But weight gain and bloating can also have other causes.

 The skin around your nipples may start to get darker if you’re pregnant.
 Some women will also have a discharge from nipples (early milk production).
 This can happen early in the pregnancy.
-It will be green or milky in color.
+It’ll be milky in color.

 Dr. Katayune Kaeni, a psychologist specializing in maternal mental health, says you shouldn’t speculate or comment on whether or not you think a woman’s pregnant.

-Bustillo agrees, saying, “It would be dangerous to ask based on weight gain if someone’s pregnant.
+Bustillo agrees: “It would be dangerous to ask based on weight gain if someone’s pregnant.
 There are too many reasons people gain or lose weight.”

-In situations like public transportation, it’s OK to be courteous and offer a seat to someone.
+In situations such as public transportation, it’s OK to be courteous and offer a seat to someone.
 You can do this without asking if a woman is pregnant.

 In most cases, a woman will tell you if she wants you to know she’s pregnant.

-See your doctor if you’re worried you are gaining weight for one of these reasons.
+See your doctor if you’re worried you’re gaining weight for one of these reasons.